droe-lang/droe-lang.github.io/src/guide/variables.md

 // Collections
 set favorite_numbers which are list of int to [7, 13, 42]
-set programming_languages which are group of text to ["Python", "JavaScript", "Roelang"]
+set programming_languages which are group of text to ["Python", "JavaScript", "Roe"]
 ```

 ## Type Declarations